konbraphat51/UnityPythonConnectionModules/README.md

 - `UnitySocket` for your `Unity` project.

 ### Data format
-these 2 will send the data with the format below:
+these 2 will send to the data to each other with the format below:
 ```
 <s>{json_format_name}!{json}<e>
 ```